se-rwth/se-rwth.github.io/_pages/research/Agile-MBSE.md

 checks for context conditions within and between
 UML sub-languages and a framework for the implementation of code generators.

-MontiCore also serves as demonstration tool of the yearly *Software Language Engineering* course at RWTH and serves as basis for the mechanisms to teach agile modeling adressed in [[RRSW17]](#RRSW17).
+MontiCore also serves as demonstration tool of the annual *Software Language Engineering* course at RWTH and serves as basis for the mechanisms to teach agile modeling adressed in [[RRSW17]](#RRSW17).